JanSuran03/tornado/README.md

 }

-;; Note that the double-nested vector given to :src key first compiles every element of each of the vectors ;; and str-spacejoins them.
-After that, it str-commajoins each string created by str-spacejoining the individual ;; vectors.
+;; Note that the double-nested vector given to :src key first compiles every element of each of the vectors ;; and str-space-joins them.
+After that, it str-comma-joins each string created by str-space-joining the individual ;; vectors.
 Both the outer and the inner sequences can be sequences of any type.
 ```

 If you look at the previous example,
-Note that you can put more items of Tornado hiccup to a list and the compiler will evaluate each item of
+Note that you can put more items of Tornado hiccup to a list and the compiler will evaluate each item of the list.
-the list.
-Does not work for items nested in vectors, but it works if above are only lists and sequences.
+Does not work for items nested in vectors, but it works if the parents all the way up are only lists and sequences.

 => You can create a separate namespace, e.g. my-project.css.core, where you can refer all the CSS hiccups:
 (def styles (list ns1/styles ns2/styles ns3/styles ...))   => This makes managing all the CSS much simpler.